m.Stock by Mirae AssetOpen Demat Account

 The returns from equity funds are heavily dependent on market performance.
 However, that’s not the case for debt mutual funds.
 Since they consist of fixed-income securities, you would get interest payments from your investments irrespective of how the market moves.

-• Multiple Types Of Debt Funds
+• Types Of Debt Funds

 One of the major advantages of debt funds is that you get the freedom to choose the kind of fund that you wish to invest in.
 For instance, if you wish to go by the investment horizon, you have short-term and long-term funds to choose from.
 Alternatively, if you wish to go by the kind of debt instruments the funds invest in, you have money market funds, gilt funds and corporate bond funds, among others.